apache/incubator-kie-kogito-runtimes/README.md

 * Define the version and adjust the poms.

-    * Note: Always use at least 3 numbers in the version: '1.0.0' is fine, `1.0` is not fine.
+    * Note: Always use 3 numbers with a qualifier in the version: '1.0.0.Final' is fine, `1.0` or `1.0.0` is not fine.

     * Search all the files for `a.b.x-SNAPSHOT`, `a.b.x.SNAPSHOT` and `a.b.x.qualifier` where `a.b.x` is the version.